eddie246/Portfolio/readme.md

 Live at: https://www.eddie-wang.dev/

-note: perfomance may not be optimal on low-end hardware
+note: perfomance may not be optimal on low-end hardware or Safari

 ## To run locally
 Download [Node.js](https://nodejs.org/en/download/).